Find the right solicitor or conveyancer

 The service you receive during the property buying process can make a huge difference to how easy or difficult it feels for you.

-- Do they have a system that allows you to track how the purchase is progressing?
+- Do they have a system allowing you to track how the purchase is progressing?

 - Where are they located?
 Using a solicitor or conveyancer near to your home or work makes it easier to drop off or collect documents if necessary; and there might be local arrangements or leases, which are unique to your area.

 Setbacks along the way